 Hashtag clicks: Clicks on hashtag(s) in the Tweet

-Link clicks: Clicks on a URL or Card in the Tweet
+Link clicks: Clicks on a URL or card in the Tweet

-Replies: Times a user replied to the Tweet
+Replies: Times someone replied to the Tweet

-Retweets: Times a user Retweeted the Tweet
+Retweets: Times someone Retweeted the Tweet

-FAQArrow down icon
+FAQsArrow down icon

 How far back will the Tweets load?